Films

 We are the Freaks

 Surreal and anarchic anti-teen movie about three friends having the night of their lives against the backdrop of the end of the Thatcher era.
-Winner of the best film award at Las Vegas Film Festival 2013 and a Michael Powell Award nominee at Edinburgh International Film Festival, the film premiered on Netflix.
+Winner of the best film award at Las Vegas Film Festival 2013 and a Michael Powell Award nominee at Edinburgh International Film Festival, the film premiered on Netflix and in UK cinemas.

 I am Breathing